ArjunSarkar1/PhysiciansConnect/docs/README.md

-Here’s an updated `RELEASE.md` that includes **setup instructions** and a **note about using the temporary "Go to Dashboard" button** due to the login system not being implemented yet:

 ---

-# RELEASE.md

 ## PhysicianConnect – Initial Release

 PhysicianConnect is a patient-physician collaboration platform designed to enhance communication, appointment scheduling, and care planning.
-This release lays the groundwork for a secure, user-friendly system that connects patients with their healthcare providers efficiently.

 ---